jimmychew8/activity_logger/README.md

 # activity_logger
 Simple program that logs your daily activities.
-With different iterations that I made a while ago.
+Wanted to see how I was spending my time I guess.
+Also, wanted to do a quick project using tKinter.

 Requirements: